dpcheng/Discourse/docs/live_chat.md

 end
 ```

-On the frontend, inside of the MessageList's lifecycle method, `componentWillMount`, the user is subscribed to the web socket that is broadcasting messages:
+On the frontend, inside of the MessageList's lifecycle method, `componentWillMount`, the user is subscribed to the websocket that is broadcasting messages:

 ```javascript
 componentWillMount() {